himselfv/jet-tool/README.md

 It also lets you execute those files, or any other SQL files, or SQL commands from keyboard.

 Usage information is available by doing "`jet help`".
-See complete help at project wiki.
+See complete help [in docs folder](docs/readme.md).